potterhead17/gitbash/Gitbash.md

 ```

 # Commit-one-file
-there are two files in directory, to commit one file, first we have to add it in stagging area and then commit it.
+there are two files in directory, to commit one file, first we have to add it in staging area and then commit it.
 ```
 git add A.txt
 git commit -m“changing one file”
 ```
-# commit-one-file-stagged
+# commit-one-file-staged
-both files are stagged, so we can commit one by the given command having file name in the end.
+both files are staged, so we can commit one by the given command having file name in the end.
 ```
 git commit -m “one stagged file” A.txt
 ```